BUS 1005 PERSONAL FINANCE

 Two hours.
 Prerequisite: BUS 3311.
 In-depth study of the legal issues and principles inherent in business transactions, including sales, commercial paper, contracts, secured transactions, real property, business organizations, and trusts and estates; with heavy emphasis on applications of principles to problems.

 BUS 3320 APPLIED STATISTICS OF BUSINESS AND ECONOMICS

 Four hours.
 Same as ECO 3320.
 Prerequisite: MAT 2022 or its equivalent or permission of the instructor.
-Mathematical statistical tools for managerial analysis, research, and decision making.
-Data collection and presentation, hypothesis testing, regression analysis, time series analysis and forecasting.
+Mathematical statistical tools for managerial analysis, research, and decision making, data collection and presentation, multivariable hypothesis testing, regression analysis, time series analysis, forecasting, decision analysis, inventory management, modeling and simulation, and project management.
 Gen Ed: Qn

 BUS 3453 MANAGERIAL FINANCE

 Four hours.
-Prerequisites: ACC 2111 and ACC 2112 and ECO 2205 and ECO 2207.
+Prerequisites: ACC 2112 and ECO 2205 and ECO 2207.
 Planning and controlling sources and uses of a firm’s funds.
 Includes capital budgeting, dividend policies, determination of optimal capital structure, and internal vs. external financing of expansion.

 BUS 3575 NEW VENTURE CREATION

 Four hours.
 A study of the entrepreneurial aspects of business management including financial understanding as well as all of the activities in managing a business.
 Analyzes how entrepreneurs help shape and energize the free-enterprise system with innovation and job creation.
 Global considerations and entrepreneurships are included.
 The student will discover the advantages and pitfalls of entrepreneurship through the comprehensive development of a business plan assignment.